Maryland Court Records

 Residents who wish to obtain certified copies of a Maryland marriage record can apply to the Department of Health.
 However, under state laws, certified copies of a marriage record can only be released to the following persons:

-• Either the bride or groom named on record
+- Either the bride or the groom, named on record

 Eligible persons can submit requests via mail to the following address: